Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 }
 ```

-## Third step: Building and installing the Package
+## Building and installing the Package

 The build process is started with the nix-build command: